lbogdan/ramblings/kubernetes-kubeadm-adventure/README.md

   EOT
   ```

 - Enable `bash` completion.
-For some reason, although the `bash-completion` package is installed, it is not enabled.
+For some reason, although the `bash-completion` package is installed, completion is not enabled.
 To enable, we edit `/etc/bash.bashrc` and uncomment the code block after the `# enable bash completion in interactive shells` line.
 We then restart the `bash` session and check if it works:

   ```sh
   exec bash -l